gokilshree-ai/number-guessing-game/README.md

-# number-guessing-game
+# Number Guessing Game

-Simple Python mini project for beginners
+A simple Python game where the user guesses a random number.